frenck/python-ambee/README.md

 This is a simple asynchoronous Python client library for the Ambee API.

 Ambee fuses the power of thousands of on-ground sensor data and hundreds of remote imagery from satellites.
-Our state-of-the-art AI and ML techniques with proprietary models analyze environmental factors such as air quality, soil, micro weather, pollen, and more to help millions worldwide say safe and protect themselves.
+Their state-of-the-art AI and ML techniques with proprietary models analyze environmental factors such as air quality, soil, micro weather, pollen, and more to help millions worldwide say safe and protect themselves.